bahbbc/bahbbc.github.io/_posts/2014-6-14-A-little-LaTeX.md

  - [The Not So Short Introduction To LaTeX](http://linorg.usp.br/CTAN/info/lshort/english/lshort.pdf)
  - [Introdução ao LaTeX (portuguese)](http://www.mat.ufmg.br/~regi/topicos/intlat.pdf)
- - You can also learn a lot using Overleaf as an editor and chacking out the code that it shows.
+ - You can also learn a lot using Overleaf as an editor and checking out the code that it shows.

   Now just start making your beautiful files.